-1.37 To make the Plan sound the Council need to find additional land for development to ensure that the Green Belt, once defined, remains permanent.
-It is our view that additional land for housing could readily be secured through increasing the size of some of the most sustainable allocations, such as ST9.

-To make the Plan sound an uplift to the housing requirement should therefore be applied in the order of 25% to 30%.
+- 1.39 To make the Plan sound the Council need to find additional land for development to ensure that the Green Belt, once defined, remains permanent.
+It is our view that additional small and medium sized sites should be identified as well as potentially increasing the size of some of the most sustainable allocations such as ST9. - 1.40 To make the Plan sound an uplift to the housing requirement should therefore be applied in the order of 25% to 30%.